Senior research officer

 Master of Human Rights, University of Sydney, 2019; Bachelor of Education (Secondary: Humanities and Social Sciences), University of Sydney, 2016; Bachelor of Arts (History), University of Sydney, 2016

-Michael is a Senior Research Officer and project manager at the Ramaciotti Regional and Remote Health Sciences Training Centre based in Darwin, Northern Territory.
-The Centre facilitates biomedical and health sciences career progression for regional and remote youth, with a focus on career development for Aboriginal and Torres Strait Islander youth.
+Michael is a senior research officer and program manager with the Ramaciotti Regional and Remote Health Sciences Training Centre (Menzies-Ramaciotti Centre), based at Menzies School of Health Research in Darwin, Northern Territory (NT).
+The Menzies-Ramaciotti Centre is developing a local and Aboriginal and Torres Strait Islander health sciences workforce in the NT.

 - Johnston M. (2020) Locating Human Rights in the Cultural Competence Context.
 In Frawley J., Russell G., Sherwood J. (Eds.), Cultural Competence and the Higher Education Sector.
 Springer, Singapore. https://doi.org/10.1007/978-981-15-5362-2_4